 Though criteria differ slightly, the programs all recognize extraordinary achievement, leadership, and talent.
 Candidates embody those qualities that have led their predecessors since 1986 to thirteen Rhodes Scholarships, three Marshall Scholarships, twelve Truman Scholarships, and over ninety Fulbright Scholars along with Gates, Goldwater, Beinecke, Luce and other honors.
 To learn more about previous graduates of our merit-based scholarship program, please visit the Wake Forest Scholars Program website.

 Some merit-based scholarships consider demonstrated financial need as a determining factor.
-All applicants are encouraged to apply for need-based aid by completing the CSS/PROFILE and FAFSA forms to demonstrate financial need.
-They should file a PROFILE by February 15, so that need may be determined before the selection of finalists.
+A family can quickly determine whether or not they have demonstrated need by using the WFU Net Price Calculator.
+All applicants who believe they will qualify for need-based aid are encouraged to apply for need-based aid by completing the CSS/PROFILE and FAFSA forms to demonstrate financial need.
+Applicants should file a PROFILE by February 15, so that need may be determined before the selection of finalists.
 Applicants should also complete the FAFSA by February 15.
-Please refer to the Introduction to Need-Based Financial Aid page.
+Please refer to the Introduction to Need-Based Financial Aid page for additional information.

 The Presidential Scholarship for Distinguished Achievement, our talent-based award, requires a separate application which has a November 15 deadline.
 The William Louis Poteat Scholarship, an award for North Carolinians active in the Baptist church, requires a recommendation form be completed by a member of the applicant’s church.
 Wake Forest also provides Army ROTC Scholarships for qualified applicants.